 “Be specific in your expectations and be firm.
 ‘Say what you mean and mean what you say’ when it comes to consequences.” – anonymous

-“Set expectations and stick to them: know actually what you expect to see from your students and require them to meet those expectations.
-If it is not met, pause and reset (teach models or restates what the expectation is and the students practice it).
-We also have discussions about what we did well and what went wrong at the end of day in the first 30 days of school.
+“Set expectations and stick to them: know what you expect to see from your students and require them to meet those expectations.
+If it is not met, pause and reset (teach models or restate what the expectation is, and the students practice it).
+We also discuss what we did well and what went wrong at the end of the day in the first 30 days of school.
 This is a great way to reteach those procedures or rules the students didn’t execute well throughout the day.” – anonymous

-“Clear expectations is the best way for students to know what to expect and what the consequences are.
+“Clear expectations are the best way for students to know what to expect and what the consequences are.
 Communication with students and with parents is essential too.” -Carrie, K-12 Special Ed

 “Set up the routine and expectations the first week of school and model, practice, model, practice and practice some more.
 Be consistent and review expectations whenever necessary, especially Monday mornings, after breaks, etc.” -Trish Decker, 3rd grade